perryrh0dan/tmpo/readme.md

 ### Templates

 Templates can be configured with a `meta.json` in the template root.
-The official template repository can be found [here](https://github.com/perryrh0dan/templates).
+The official template repository with detailed instructions can be found [here](https://github.com/perryrh0dan/templates).

 #### Format